-With the latest series drawing to a close, fans are quickly trying to work out what this means for the seventh series.
+With the latest series drawing to a close in 2021, fans are trying to work out what this means for the seventh series.

-With the latest series leaving many questions unanswered it would be a huge shock if we didn't see more episodes.
-The BBC will be especially keen for a further series given the final episode of Season 6 attracted over 13 million viewers.
+With Line of Duty season 6 leaving many questions unanswered it would be a huge shock if we didn't see more episodes.
+The BBC will be especially keen for a further series given the final episode of season 6 attracted over 13 million viewers.

 We expect Kate Fleming (Vicky McClure), Steve Arnott (Martin Compston) and Ted Hastings (Adrian Dunbar) all to return.
 DC Chloe Bishop (Shalom Brune-Franklin) is also likely to be back.
 We also suspect that Anna Maxwell Martin will be back as the wonderfully villainous Detective Chief Superintendent Patricia Carmichael.

 Well, that’s tricky at this point.
 But we do know now that all of the main players are still alive after the series 6 finale.

 It’s also likely to see another star follow in the footsteps of the likes of Lennie James, Keeley Hawes and Kelly Macdonald in playing the show’s chief suspect.